 Envisioning Seneca Village

-Envisioning Seneca Village is a project depicting what this significant nineteenth-century village might have looked like in the spring of 1855, about two years before it was destroyed by the City of New York to build Central Park.
-It features an interactive 3D model, a non-interactive tour through the 3D model (A Tour through the Visualization), a printable PDF guide with maps (A Map-based Tour), and supplementary materials.
-The project is anchored in extensive scholarship and aims to make the village’s history visible to a wide audience.
-The project is also a work in progress with updates, additions, and new features planned soon.
+Envisioning Seneca Village is an ongoing, collaborative digital project that imagines and depicts what this significant nineteenth-century village might have looked like in the spring of 1855, about two years before it was destroyed by the City of New York to build Central Park.
+The project is anchored in extensive scholarship and aims to make the village’s history of Seneca Village visible to a wide audience.
+It features an interactive 3D model (see below), a non-interactive Tour through the Visualization, a printable PDF Map-based Tour, and supplementary materials.
+We are working on updates and new features, so please visit our site again soon.

 3D Model References and Methodology.
 See also: Tips for Navigating the Model.

-As residents scattered to different parts of New York and the Northeast, the park construction crew buried building debris, covering it with landscaped lawns, hills, and paths.
-The community’s memory faded for a century and a half.
-Yet the lives the villagers made there left both an archival paper trail and extensive material traces underground.
-Since the 1990s historians, archeologists, educators, descendants, and artists have mined the fragmentary sources, excavated the site, and sought new ways to recover the village’s history and memory.
+As residents scattered to different parts of New York and the Northeast, the park construction crew buried building debris, covering it with landscaped lawns, walking paths and the loop road.
+Without any visible above-ground features of the village, the community was nearly forgotten for almost a century and a half.
+Yet the lives the villagers made there left an archival paper trail and extensive material traces underground.
+Since the 1990s historians, archeologists, educators, descendants, and artists have mined the fragmentary sources, excavated the site, and sought new ways to recover the village’s history.

-Despite all of the information that researchers have unearthed, there is a lot that is still unknown about the village and its community members.
+Despite all of the information that researchers have uncovered and pieced together, there is a lot that is still unknown about Seneca Village and the people who made it their home.
 It is hard to imagine what it was like to live there.
-No photos or drawings survive, the present-day Central Park site is devoid of above-ground traces of Seneca Village’s built environment, and this region of New York City was quite different in the nineteenth century than today.
-Envisioning Seneca Village addresses these blindspots by creating a visual interpretation of the village that integrates social historical, archival, and archeological evidence into digital cartographic and architectural reconstruction.
-Through this model we seek to amplify existing scholarship, help visitors learn more about the village’s history, catalyze new research with the questions the model raises, and above all, keep the memory and spirit of this past community alive in the present.
+No known photos or drawings of the village survive, and the present-day landscape of Central Park and of the broader surrounding area (now the Upper West and East Sides of Manhattan) is very different today from what it was like in the middle of the nineteenth century.
+Envisioning Seneca Village addresses these blindspots by creating visual interpretations of the village that integrate historical and archeological evidence into digital cartographic and architectural reconstruction.
+Through this project we seek to amplify existing scholarship, help visitors learn more about the village’s history, catalyze new research with the questions our visual interpretations raise, and above all keep the memory and spirit of this past community alive in the present.

 Further Reading on Seneca Village